pregismond/pregismond/README.md

 Hello everyone 👋🏾

-I’m **Pravin Regismond** @pregismond, an IT professional with a strong foundation in database administration and a passion for big data and cloud technologies.
+I’m **Pravin Regismond** @pregismond, a data professional with a strong foundation in database administration and a passion for big data and cloud technologies.
 <!--
 - 👀 I’m interested in ...
 - 💞️ I’m looking to collaborate on ...